GeorgeF23/video_generator/README.md

 # Video generator
-The application's goal is to create short (maybe long in the future) videos with a game in the background and a reddit text (maybe more sources in the future) over it.
+The application's goal is to create short videos with a video in the background and a reddit text over it.

 ### Table of contents
 - [Video generator](#video-generator)